spettersson/splunk4patientprivacy/README.md

 What you find here is:
 - detections
--- anomaly-triggering: designed to identity anomalies dashboards
+  anomaly-triggering: designed to identity anomalies based on logs/events
+  incident-triggering: designed to identify incidents based on anomalies dashboards